Tiny-Earth/DemoSite/site/src/summative.md

 For the learners, summative assessments serve as pivotal milestones in a course’s trajectory, marking significant targets for students to strive toward.
 Summative assessments also hold students accountable for their learning and represent indicators of their increasing expertise and competence in the subject matter as they move toward understanding.
 Assessment drives learning; students tend to focus on what will be assessed.

 For instructors, summative assessments provide essential data to gauge the extent to which students have met predefined objectives, as well as identifying areas where additional support may be required.
-As a scientific instructor, collecting and analyzing this data is crucial in refining your teaching practice (Ebert-May, Batzli, & Lim, 2003) and is aligned with calls to teach science the same way it is practiced (AAAS, 1990; Annenberg/CPB, 1997; NRC, 1997, 1999; Bransford et al., 1999; Pellegrino et al. 2001; Cech, 2003).
+As a scientific instructor, collecting and analyzing this data is crucial in refining your teaching practice [ebert2003disciplinary](@cite) and is aligned with calls to teach science the same way it is practiced (AAAS, 1990; Annenberg/CPB, 1997; NRC, 1997, 1999; Bransford et al., 1999; Pellegrino et al. 2001; Cech, 2003).

 Like a scientist uses data to evaluate their hypotheses, a scientific instructor uses assessment data to evaluate their instructional practice.
 And given the importance of engaging students in scientific practices to equip them for future careers in science, summative assessments need to extend beyond evaluation of content knowledge and assess competencies expected for aspiring scientists.